Sources and Destinations

 Socket

-If you want to use a TCP socket in your Formula as Source, you have to specify
+If you want to use a TCP socket in your Formula as Source, you have to specify socket as the type of a puller.
+This Source is made for stream mode active only.

 Parameters

-The list of parameters you have to provide are:
+The list of accepted parameters are:

-Parameter | Type | CLI shortcut | Default Value | Description |
+Parameter Type CLI shortcut Default Value Mandatory Description

-N/A | The port of communication |
+port int p N/A Yes The port of communication

-The related puller name |
+name string n "puller_socket" No The related puller name

-The Report type managed by the socket |
+model string m "HWPCReport" No The Report type managed by the socket

 JSON File Excerpt